 These home remedies for treating dog diarrhea will work.
 If in doubt, go to your vet, of course.

-This means withhold all food for long enough to clear out the digestive tract.
+Fasting means withholding all food for long enough to clear out the digestive tract.
 This will generally take 24 to 48 hours.
 That's right!
-Your dog won't die.
-Your feelings of guilt will be the big problem!
+Your dog won't die, but you will feel guilty.
 Learn more about fasting for health here.

-Random intermittent fasting is an ancient method of healing and the best way to restore health.
+Random intermittent fasting is an ancient method of healing and is the best way to restore health.
 The correct terminology is natural hygiene.
-Fasting for 24 to 48 hours will give the digestive tract enough time to empty out the irritant, so that the body can concentrate on healing, rather than digesting more food.
-Give the digestive system a rest, in other words.
-This is essential for the healing of inflamed, irritated bowel tissue and is the most important component of your dog diarrhea treatment program.
+Fasting for 24 to 48 hours will give the digestive tract enough time to empty out whatever is irritataing it, so that the body can concentrate on healing the intestinal lining, rather than digesting more food.
+Fasting gives the digestive system a rest, in other words.
+This is essential for healing the inflamed, irritated bowel tissue.
+Fasting is the most important component of your dog diarrhea treatment program.

-Once your dog has finished his 24 to 48 hour fast, he should be good and empty.
+Once your dog has finished his 24 to 48 hour fast, his digestive tract should be empty.
 If all has gone well, he should be very hungry.
 If your dog has been refusing food while he's had his bout of dog diarrhea, a bit of soothing, nutritious bone broth will help to get him interested in food again.
-Serve at room temperature or a wee bit warm.
+Serving it at room temperature or a wee bit warm is more appealing to a sick dog who doesn't want to eat.
+If necessary force him to drink a little bit.
+Sometimes this is all it takes to kickstart the appetite.

 Since dog diarrhea can strip the body of nutrients and water, bone broth will provide a highly nutritious and easy to digest food in liquid form.
 Don't jump straight into giving your dog his normal food immediately after a fast.
 You've just emptied him out, so don't rush to fill him up again too soon, or you may be back where you started with loose bowel movements.